 Appreciate: being thankful for all you have, including yourself.

 Risk-hunting: understanding the biology of Fight, Flight and Freeze, and using this knowledge to support you as you step out of your comfort zone.

 Resilience: considering the ‘Iceberg Illusion’ of success and how failure only makes us stronger.

 Invest in Kindness: practising kindness and reaping the benefits in how you feel.

-Observe (B.E.T.S): Mindfully observing breath, emotions, thoughts and surroundings.
+Observe (B.E.S.T): Mindfully observing breath, emotions, surroundings and thoughts.